Squeezed superradiance enables robust entanglement-enhanced metrology even with highly imperfect readout

-where $\sigmaaddsq$ describes additional fluctuations due to the amplification dynamics, in units of the projection noise of a CSS.
+where $\sigmaaddsq$ describes additional quantum fluctuations due to the amplification dynamics, in units of the projection noise of a CSS.
 The estimation error without amplification is obtained by setting $G \to 1$ and $\sigmaaddsq \to 0$.
-As shown in the second line of Eq.~\eqref{eqn:EstimationErrorWithAmplification}, amplification effectively reduces the detection noise, $\Xidetsq \to \Xidetsq/G^2$, and the minimum estimation error is given by the optimal trade-off between projection noise, added noise, and reduced detection noise.
+Amplification effectively reduces the detection noise, $\Xidetsq \to \Xidetsq/G^2$, and the minimum estimation error is given by the optimal trade-off between projection noise, added noise, and reduced detection noise.
 Amplification protocols that isotropically amplify any transverse polarization have $\sigmaaddsq = \mathcal{O}(1)$ \cite{Koppenhoefer2022} (similar to the corresponding limits for linear bosonic phase-preserving amplifiers \cite{Caves1982,Clerk2010}).
-In this case, spin squeezing cannot be used to improve $\Deltaphisqamp$ even if $G^2 \gg \Xidetsq$ because, no matter how small $\Deltaphisqproj$ has been made by the spin squeezing, the unavoidable added noise term $\Deltaphisqadd \geq \sigma_\mathrm{add}^2/N$ is at best at the standard quantum limit.
+In this case, spin squeezing cannot be used to improve $\Deltaphisqamp$ even if $G^2 \gg \Xidetsq$ because, no matter how small $\Deltaphisqproj$ has been made by the spin squeezing, the unavoidable added noise term $\Deltaphisqadd \geq \sigma_\mathrm{add}^2/N$ is at best at the SQL.
 Unitary twist-untwist amplification protocols have $\sigmaaddsq \to 0$ and can therefore surpass the SQL, but they are not robust against undesired dissipation (see below).
 Our goal is thus to find a robust dissipative amplification process with $G \gg 1$ (such that detection noise is suppressed) and $\sigmaaddsq \to 0$ in the $y$ direction (such that an initial spin-squeezed state decreases $\Deltaphisqamp$ below the SQL value $\DeltaphisqSQL = 1/N$).

 \prlsection{Squeezed bosonic amplification}